McKinney, Texas: Public charter schools

 Imagine International Academy of North Texas is a no-tuition open-enrollment public charter school for grades K–12 in McKinney.
 It is open to students in any school district that serves McKinney residents.
 It is state-funded, independently run, and not part of any school district.

 Private schools

 There are two private schools in the city that serve all grades from K–12, McKinney Christian Academy and Cornerstone Christian Academy.
 Both schools are associated with non-denominational Christianity.

 Media

 The McKinney Courier-Gazette is a daily newspaper published in McKinney, covering Collin County.
 It is owned by American Community Newspapers.
 It has a daily circulation of 4,400 and a Sunday circulation of 26,400.

 Infrastructure

 Transportation

 McKinney is served by two U.S. Highways: US 75 and US 380.
 The city is also bordered by the Sam Rayburn Tollway, a toll road administered by the North Texas Tollway Authority that runs to Dallas/Fort Worth International Airport.

-During the early 2010s, the far southwestern corner of McKinney, in the large Craig Ranch development, had a trolley bus that served the development and some shopping centers in the surrounding area.
-This service has since been discontinued.